|

 tend to hold a negative view toward traditional medicines, and

 also because of the cultural secrecy surrounding their use.
+In the present study,

 we investigate the in vitro hepatotoxicity of one known